 As part of our "Corporal Works of Mercy" series,

 America Magazine's chief correspondent, Kevin Clarke, discusses the the global refugee crisis and the sadly familiar response of indifference and responsibility-shifting.
 Here at home in the U.S., what will it take to reach people in the pews and policymakers in Washington?

-Feeding the Hungry—The Challenges in Haiti & South Sudan (details)
+Feeding the Hungry/Giving Drink to the Thirsty—The Challenges in Haiti & South Sudan (details)

 Using Haiti and South Sudan as examples, Chris Herlinger, coauthor of Food Fight: Struggling for Justice in a Hungry World, gives this second talk in the "Corporal Works of Mercy" series, on global food policies and long-standing internal obstacles within countries that contribute to the food challenges they face.

 Africa's Contribution to the Catholic Church: Past, Present, and Future?

 )North Africa was one of the "heartlands" during the first 6 centuries of Christianity, and today, the continent is again a place of vital importance and growth in the Catholic Church.
 In this talk, CWCIT visiting scholar Paul Kollman, CSC, explores Africa's past, present, and future role in the global Church.